abonello/project-1/README.md

 The overall design is unified by the alternating dark triangle background with the greyish gradient background sections.
 The color scheme is monochromatic with some contrasting collors for CTA (buttons).

 The use of parallax background in alternating sections creates an interesting break to the grey gradient background as well as to give this SPA a structure (form).
+The grey gradient background is enhanced with an image which sits in the ::before selector.

 All navigation is animated and controlled by javascript to give a smooth scroll effect.
 This enables the users to feel that they are like moving on a map rather than thrown from one place to another without knowing where they landed.
 The navigation acts as a sort of breadcrumbs as javascript keeps track of the page position and highlight the appropriate menu item.